PDC-support/arrhenius-benchmarks/README.md

 * When demonstrating the FOM of a benchmark, the Module must be filled with multiple copies of the job which execute simultaneously, each using the tendered number of servers for the benchmark per individual job.
 Every server must run at least one job.
 If this cannot be achieved in one session (for example, for large benchmarks spanning more than 50% of the module), the vendor is required to run several sessions that in combination includes every server in the module.
 * The FOM of the slowest job across all sessions is used for evaluating the performance for that benchmark.
+* No performance projections are allowed.
+* The power usage of the Module must not exceed the committed value for power usage in Appendix 1.

 ## Contact info
 Questions regarding the benchmark(s) must be posted via the "question and answer function" in Visma TendSign.